FredC1951/fredc1951.github.io/akv/Pages/DocAKV_TsKK291111.md

 # Document
 ## Handwritten Letter from Voronsky to the TsKK, 11 November 1929

-**Description**: Handwritten the letter from Voronsky to the Central Control Commission of the VKP(b), 11 November 1929, declaring that he is leaving the Opposition.
+**Description**: Handwritten letter from Voronsky to the Central Control Commission of the VKP(b), 11 November 1929, declaring that he is leaving the Opposition.
 He condemns Trotsky's activity, especially his activity abroad, and ends by asking to be accepted into the ranks of the Communist Party.